Fair Decentralized Learning: Related Work

 \subsection{Other forms of data heterogeneity}

 \sys is designed to achieve fairness in settings with feature heterogeneity.
 In \ac{DL}, data heterogeneity may also arise from skewed label distributions or differences in the sizes of local datasets.
+We included additional experiments with label skewness in~\Cref{app:label_heterogeneity}.
 Dynamic topologies have been shown to allow better mixing of models in the presence of skewed label distributions~\cite{devos2024epidemic}.
 Skewscout~\cite{hsieh2020non} reduces the communication cost in \ac{DL} in the presence of data heterogeneity.
 In contrast, \sys tries to optimize both fairness and accuracy of the models.
 We believe \sys is general enough to incorporate solutions like Skewscout to achieve fairness at lower communication costs.
-However, communication cost is an orthogonal problem and \sys does not increase the communication cost compared to \ac{DL} algorithms such as \ac{EL} or \dpsgd.
+However, communication cost is an orthogonal problem and \sys does not increase the communication compared to \ac{DL} algorithms such as \ac{EL}.